szhou2024/CAP6415_F25_project-Saliency-Correlation/README.md

 1. Download the main notebook in the repository.
 Link provided here for ease: [Main Notebook](https://github.com/szhou2024/CAP6415_F25_project-Saliency-Correlation/blob/main/EigenCAM_on_fastRCNN.ipynb)
 2. Download backup.npy in results subfolder.
 Link provided here for ease: [backup](https://github.com/szhou2024/CAP6415_F25_project-Saliency-Correlation/blob/main/results/backup.npy)
 3. In the notebook, change save_path variable to where you downloaded to '/your_path/backup.npy
 4. In the notebook, set recovery_mode = True
+5. Run the entire notebook

 ### If you want to DO want to manually process all 5000 images from scratch:
 1. Download the main notebook in the repository.
 Link provided here for ease: [Main Notebook](https://github.com/szhou2024/CAP6415_F25_project-Saliency-Correlation/blob/main/EigenCAM_on_fastRCNN.ipynb)